 Data is considered a primary asset and as such must be protected in a manner commensurate to its value.
 Data security is necessary in today's environment because data is a valuable asset.
 Security and privacy must focus on controlling unauthorized access to data.
-Security compromises or privacy violations could jeopardize the University's ability to provide service; lose revenue through fraud or destruction of proprietary or confidential data; violate business contracts and customer privacy; or reduce credibility and reputation with its students, faculty, staff, friends and alumni.
+Security compromises or privacy violations could jeopardize the University's ability to provide service; lose revenue through fraud or destruction of proprietary or confidential data; violate business contracts and customer privacy; or reduce credibility and reputation with its students, faculty, staff, friends, and alumni.
 The main objective is to ensure that data is protected in all of its forms, on all media.
 This applies to all University data.
+Storage on any locations not sanctioned by the University is prohibited.
+This includes locations such as home computers, thumb drives, non-institutional supported cloud storage locations (i.e. Dropbox, personal cloud storage, etc.).

 A breach could have severe consequences to Mount Union.
 The goals are to educate users about their obligation for protection of all data assets, to ensure the security and integrity of all University data.
-It is the responsible of the individual to keep Mount Union data secure on any device, including but not limited to desktops, laptops, portable hard drives, mobile devices such as cell phones, PDAs, etc. Individuals are prohibited from downloading, storing or recording of data that include any information which if lost or stolen could be used for identity theft purposes.
-Additional Information on data security can be found in the Office of Information Technology's Data Security Policy.
+It is the responsible of the individual to keep Mount Union data secure on any device, including but not limited to desktops, laptops, portable hard drives, mobile devices such as cell phones, etc. Individuals are prohibited from downloading, storing, or recording of data that include any information which if lost or stolen could be used for identity theft purposes.
+Faculty and Staff are required to participate in data security training on an annual basis during compliancy days.
+Additional Information on data security can be found in the Office of Information Technology's Data Security Policy, Mobile Device Policy, etc.

-Smart Phones
+Cell Phones

-Any faculty, staff or student who carries a smart phone must comply with the Office of Information Technology policy regarding Smart Phones.
+Any faculty, staff or student who carries a cell phone that access Mount Union email or applications whereby they are accessing Mount Union data must comply with the Office of Information Technology policies.
 Users are expected to secure their device by using passwords, changing them regularly, always lock the device when not in use, encrypting data and securing their device to prevent theft.
 Any Mount Union data that is stored on a mobile device is the responsibility of the owner.
 If Mount Union data is stored on a mobile device and the device is lost it must be reported to the Office of Information Technology immediately.